Skip to Content

 The centerpiece of Prague’s Old Town Square is Old Town City Hall, one of the most important monuments in Old Town Prague.

-The Old Town Hall was completed in 1364, and has undergone many renovations during its history.
+The Old Town Hall was completed in 1364 and has undergone many renovations.

 We highly recommend taking this tour of Prague’s Old Town City Hall!

-Not only do you get to learn the history of the Town Hall, but you also get to see the dungeons, the underground area, and several hidden rooms.
-It’s really a historical dive into the Town Hall and well worth some of your vacation time.
+Not only do you learn the Town Hall’s history, but you also get to see the dungeons, the underground area, and several hidden rooms.
+It’s a historical dive into the Town Hall and well worth some of your vacation time.

 Astronomical Clock

-One of the most popular attractions in Old Town Prague is the Astronomical Clock, which is located on the southern wall of the Old Town Hall.
+One of the most popular attractions in Old Town Prague is the Astronomical Clock, located on the southern wall of the Old Town Hall.

-The 15th century astronomical clock is a gorgeous work of art in itself, but people don’t just gather here to marvel at the clock’s beautify.
+The 15th-century astronomical clock is a gorgeous work of art, but people don’t just gather here to marvel at the clock’s beauty.

 Nope…they are here to see the clock’s show while visiting Prague’s Old Town!